 Be patient and understanding.
 The trauma of a sexual assault does not go away quickly.
 It may take a while for your friend to recover.
 Sometimes friends and family members expect sexual assault victims to be “over it” in a few weeks.
 Understand that the pain the victim feels, and the symptoms, may last for a long time.

 Don’t disclose what the victim tells you to other people.
-Let your friend decide whom she or he wants to confide in.
+Let your friend decide whom they want to confide in.

 No one deserves to be sexually assaulted or asks to be raped.
 Avoid searching for things your friend should have done.
 Survivors often blame themselves and need to know it was not their fault.

 Your friend may need medical attention or counseling.
 Offer to accompany your friend to get help, such as medical care, an evidentiary examination, counseling, or other services.
-Offer to be with your friend when she or he makes a police report or tells a parent or partner.
-Do what you can to assist your friend in getting information about these and other options so she or he can make informed decisions.
+Offer to be with your friend when they make a police report or tell a parent or partner.
+Do what you can to assist your friend in getting information about these and other options so they can make informed decisions.

-c.
-If your friend is willing to report the crime, encourage her or him to contact the police as soon as possible.
+- If your friend is willing to report the crime, encourage them to contact the police as soon as possible.
 Police officers can help victims get medical care and resolve concerns about their safety.